discordjs/guide/guide/command-handling/adding-features.md

 	}
 ```

-Use an `if` statement to check if the `usage` property exists (and is truthy) first.
-For example, if you forget to provide the property, it would display `undefined` in the reply string.
-A simple precaution such as this can significantly improve the user experience.
+Use an `if` statement to check if the `usage` property exists and append to the reply string if it does.

 ## Guild only commands